elkraneo/accessible-spatial-computing/Sources/A11Y-SC-NYC/Documentation.docc/VoiceOver on visionOS.md

 | Turn on VoiceOver Help  | VO-K            |
 | Turn off VoiceOver Help | Esc (Escape) |

-> VO represents the **VoiceOver modifier**.
+> VO represents the VoiceOver modifier.
 The VoiceOver modifier is a key or set of keys you press with one or more other keys to enter VoiceOver commands.
 By default, visionOS simulator uses the Control-Option.

 #### Simulating Gestures